 Remove: "No preference is placed on any rating method.
-Any of these three methods identified above may be used to establish live load capacities and load limits for the purposes of load posting."
+Any of the three methods identified above may be used to establish live load capacities and load limits for the purposes of load posting."

-Add: "The load rating of all bridges shall be in accordance with Chapter 2 of this Manual.
-The Department prefers LRFR."
+Add: The load rating of all bridges shall be in accordance with Chapter 2 of this Manual.
+The Department prefers LRFR.
+For the Design of new structures, widenings, and modifications to existing structures, see the SDG.